-- Section 7.1, "Configuring Single Sign-On Using SAML White Paper" - Section 7.2, "Configuring SAML 1.1 Services" - Section 7.3, "Configuring SAML 2.0 Services" - Section 7.4, "Enabling Debugging for SAML 1.1 and 2.0"
+- Configuring Single Sign-On Using SAML White Paper

+- SAML for Web Single Sign-On Scenario API Example

+- Configuring SAML 1.1 Services

+- Configuring SAML 2.0 Services

+- Enabling Debugging for SAML 1.1 and 2.0

-Note: A WebLogic Server instance that is configured for SAML 2.0 SSO cannot sent a request to a server instance configured for SAML 1.1, and vice-versa.
+- A WebLogic Server instance that is configured for SAML 2.0 SSO cannot sent a request to a server instance configured for SAML 1.1, and vice-versa. - WebLogic Server does not support encrypted assertions in SAML.